 Phytophthora fruit rot is a major disease impacting pickling cucumber production for which there are no resistant varieties.
 Genomic approaches were performed on the cucumber core collection leading to identification and verification of several quantitative trait loci associated with resistance.
 The results from this work can be applied to future disease resistance studies and to assist marker-assisted selection in breeding programs.

-Breeding activities focus on fruit development and disease resistance in Cucumis (cucumber and melon) crops using a combination of molecular genetic, genomic and transgenic approaches.
-The CucCAP team is especially interested in early stages of fruit growth and factors influencing fruit size, shape, cuticle and surface properties and resistance to infection by the oomycete pathogen, […]
+Grumet’s lab most recently focused on fruit development and disease resistance in cucumber and melon crops using molecular genetic, genomic and transgenic approaches.
+This centered on early stages of fruit growth and factors influencing fruit size, shape, cuticle and surface properties and resistance to Phytophthora capsici.